Dynamics of Non-Classical Interval Exchanges: Rauzy diagram

 \section{Rauzy diagram}

-One can construct an oriented graph for non-classical interval exchanges similar to the Rauzy diagram for a classical i.e.m.
-However, there are some key differences which we now explain.
+For non-classical interval exchanges, one constructs an oriented graph similar to the Rauzy diagram for a classical interval exchange.
+However, as we shall see there are some key differences in the non-classical context.

-Construct an oriented graph $\overline{G}$ as follows: the nodes of the graph are combinatorial types $\pi$ of labeled non-classical interval exchanges with $d$ bands.
-Draw an arrow from $\pi$ to $\pi'$, if $\pi'$ is a combinatorial type resulting from splitting $\pi$.
+Construct an oriented graph $G$ as follows: the nodes of the graph are generalized permutations $\pi$ of an alphabet $\A$ over $d$ letters satisfying the conditions imposed by Definition~\ref{non-c} and summarized in Section 2.2.
+We draw an arrow from $\pi$ to $\pi'$, if $\pi'$ results from splitting $\pi$.
 For each node $\pi$, there are at most two arrows coming out of it.
 A splitting sequence gives us a directed path in $G$.

-It is possible to construct a different oriented graph $G$ in which the nodes are combinatorial types of non-classical interval exchanges with $d$ bands {\it without} labeling.
-The arrows are drawn as before.
-The graph $G$ is analogous to the {\it reduced} Rauzy diagram for irreducible classical i.e.m.
-See Section 4.2 of Yoccoz \cite{Yoc}.
-There is an obvious map from $\overline{G}$ to $G$ given by forgetting the labeling.

-For irreducible classical i.e.m.'s, each connected component of the Rauzy diagram is strongly connected, i.e.~any node can be joined to any other node by a directed path.
-This implies that the reduced Rauzy diagram is also strongly connected.
+In the context of classical interval exchanges, irreducibility of the permutation is sufficient to ensure that each connected component of the Rauzy diagram is an {\em attractor} i.e., any node can be joined to any other node by a directed path.
+Each component is called a Rauzy class.
+Veech showed a bijective correspondence between extended Rauzy classes and connected components of the corresponding strata of abelian differentials \cite{Vee}, and Kontsevich and Zorich gave a classification scheme for them \cite{Kon-Zor}.

-This is not the case with non-classical interval exchanges.
-For example, the reduced Rauzy diagram for complete genus-2 interval exchanges is not strongly connected.
-See Dunfield and D.Thurston \cite{Dun-DTh} and for the general case Boissy and Lanneau \cite{Boi-Lan}.
-In Section~\ref{dynamics}, we shall see why this issue is not significant for the measure theory.